1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 Yes, you've read correct: the retraction speed you set at your slicer got ignored in case it was higher than 25mm/s, because 25mm/s is the limit for the feed rate which is set in the firmware.
 Kinda 'sweet', isn't it?
 I know what you're thinking right now, I thought the same.. ;)

-So in case you want or need to set this value higher (do at your own rsik though!), see the expandable box below.
+So in case you want or need to set this value higher (do at your own risk though!), see the expandable box below.

 ??? example "Setting a Higher Maximum Value for Retraction Speed"